-Don’t Make Major Decisions Based Off of Emotions
+Don’t Make Major Decisions Based On Emotions

 When high net worth divorces appear, they can be much more emotional than others.
 Much of this has to do with what’s at stake.
 When there are massive amounts of money, property, or valuable assets, there’s more to lose in what some might refer to as a game with winners and losers.
 Many divorce lawyers will advise against this basis of thinking.
-It is highly recommended to avoid making major decisions regarding the divorce based purely off of emotion.
+It is highly recommended to avoid making major decisions regarding the divorce based purely on emotion.
 Unfortunately, many high net worth divorces stem from a severe lack of trust or cases of infidelity.
 This brings on a number of different negative emotions that can spark a reaction that can cause more harm than good.
 Think about you, your future, and your family’s future when making these decisions.
 Don’t make it solely about punishing your ex.

 Don’t Hide Your Assets